tchughesiv/dockers/README.md

 Allow to upload file to container by SFTP

-Passowrd for readonly user will be generated after container running.
+Passowrd for readonly user `axibase-ftp` will be generated after container running.

 ## Starting